-HART 1110 Career Planning & Job Safety (3 credits) The purpose of the heating, air, and refrigeration technology air conditioning, and refrigeration equipment, primarily forced air systems.
+HART 1110 Career Planning & Job Safety (3 credits) The purpose of the heating, air, and refrigeration technology introduction internship is to enable students to gain valuable career knowledge within the industry as they embark on their educational program.
+The experience is designed to combine course work and field experience to enhance and broaden the technical education experience and develop knowledge of the many ways this program can apply to work in the field.
+Student must register for HART 1110 (lecture) and HART 1111 air conditioning, and refrigeration equipment, primarily forced air systems.
 Emphasis is placed on understanding the theory of operation and design of residential heating, ventilation, air conditioning and refrigeration systems in accordance with the International/Minnesota Mechanical Code and American Society of Heating, Refrigerating and